mirenty/Egami-skins/README.md

-Atemio-Skins
+Egami-Skins
 ============

-Skins for Atemio
+Skins for EGAMI

 - Atemio4You by mmark
 - Magic HD Night by DeGroov
 - Magic HD Noire by DeGroov
-- MegaHD by mmark
 - KravenHD by Kraven
 - KravenZeroHD by Kraven
-- aDreamy by mmark
+- eDreamy by mmark